DavidPerez-2357/DatabaseMethods/README.md

 ## Executing a query
 If you dont want the especific methods that are below, you can execute a query with this method, which has this parameters:
 * **query**: Is a string.
-* **variables**: There are the variables of the query in a asociative array, this field is not requiered.
+* **variables**: There are the variables of the query in a asociative array, this field is not requiered. **In the query a variable need to go behind ":"**.

 ```php
 $result_query = $database_object->execute_query("SELECT * from people where name = :nameVar and surname = :surnameVar", ["nameVar"=> "David", "surnameVar"=> "Perez"]);